 Referral process: Online form on District website, State website (special education links), phone calls

-Contact: ECSE Coordinator, 494-0842 - Winona Area Public Schools – Early Intervention Birth to 3
+Contact: Angie Lepsch, ECSE Coordinator, W. 9th St. Winona, MN - Winona Area Public Schools – Early Intervention Birth to 3

 -

-Population served: Birth up to 36 months who meet eligibility
+Population served: Birth up to 36 months, accept prenatal referrals when diagnosis is made

-Specialty: Early Childhood Special Education Teacher, OT, PT, Speech, Audiology, Vision, Hearing
+Specialty: Early Childhood Development; Services available in: OT, PT, Speech, Audiology, Teacher, Vision, Hearing

 Payment/billing: None – universal access to all WAPS school district residence.
 Federally funded and mandated program.